cfengine/documentation/language/filenames_and_paths.markdown

-### 1.8 Filenames and paths
+## Filenames and paths

-Filenames in Unix-like operating systems use the forward slash ‘/’ character for their directory separator .
+Filenames in Unix-like operating systems use the forward slash '/' character for their directory separator.
 All references to file locations must be absolute pathnames in CFEngine, i.e. they must begin with a complete specification of which directory they are in.
 For example: